Shao Jiayi: International career

 Shao's performances with Beijing Guoan led to him being called up by then manager Bora Milutinović to the Chinese national team and was included in the squad that placed fourth in the 2000 AFC Asian Cup.
 Shao found more success with the national team when he was included in the squad that secured qualification for the 2002 FIFA World Cup.
 At the tournament, he played in two games – receiving a red card against Turkey – while China were knocked out of the group stage.
 Shao was also a key player for the national team in the 2004 AFC Asian Cup where he scored three goals during the tournament which led China to finish as runners-up.

+Managerial career

+Qingdao West Coast

+On 29 July 2024, Shao was appointed as manager of Chinese Super League club Qingdao West Coast.

+China

+On 5 November 2025, Shao was appointed as the head coach of the China national team, stepping away from his duties at Qingdao West Coast.